Lecale/Ire/README.md

 <li>You can set a top group and a bottom group
 </ul>

-Swiss Rules it is based upon are those of FIDE, with some small changes intially:
+The Swiss Rules it is based upon are those of FIDE:
 <ul>
 <li>The number of rounds to be played is declared beforehand
 <li>Two players shall not play each other more than once
 <li>Should the total number of players be (or become) odd, one player is unpaired.
-He receives a bye: no colour and as many points as are rewarded for a win, unless the regulations of the tournament state otherwise (We always set 0.5 for a BYE) A player who, for whatever reason, has received any number of points without playing (a travelling bye), shall not receive a bye.
+He receives a bye: no colour and as many points as are rewarded for a win, unless the regulations of the tournament state otherwise (We always set 0.5 for a BYE, and the colour is not relevant) A player who, for whatever reason, has received any number of points without playing (a travelling bye), shall not receive a bye.
 <li>In general, players are paired to others with the same score
 <li>OMITTED: For each player the difference of the number of black and the number of white games shall not be greater than 2 or less than –2.
 Each system may have exceptions to this rule in the last round of a tournament.
 <li>OMITTED: No player will receive the same colour three times in a row.
 Each system may have exceptions to this rule in the last round of a tournament.